oconnor663/cpp_rust_talk/readme.txt

 Rust and modern C++ have very similar memory models, and both make heavy use of references, destructors, RAII, smart pointers, and move semantics.
-This talk will be a fast-paced, challenging, and hopefully exciting introduction to how these concepts work differently in Rust.
-We'll use side-by-side code samples to skip over syntactic differences and focus on behavior, particularly on cases where the Rust version refuses to compile.
+This talk will be a fast-paced, challenging, and hopefully exciting introduction to how these familiar C++ concepts work differently in Rust.
+Side-by-side code samples will help us gloss over syntax and focus on what's happening in memory, particularly in cases where the Rust version refuses to compile.
 We'll see that memory safety lets Rust embrace "dangerous" features like destructive moves and borrowing views.
-We'll also see how types like File and MutexGuard use ownership and borrowing to enforce higher-level invariants at compile time.
+We'll also see how types like File and MutexGuard use ownership and borrowing to express higher-level invariants and enforce them at compile time.

 - things we won't have time to cover
     - syntax